 We then feed that program to another processor, and ultimately to an interpreter than can produce a result.
 A Java compiler produces Java bytecode, and we give the bytecode to the JVM (an interpreter) to produce a result.
 An Ada compiler usually produces machine language, say, x86 machine language, which we execute directly on a machine.

 In this terminology, a person who translates Chinese to English is a compiler, not an interpreter.
-A person who listens to Chinese and makes sense of it is an interpreter.
+A person who listens to Chinese and acts according to what she hears is an interpreter.

 This semester, we use interpreters to help us learn about programming languages.
-In CS 4550, you can learn more about compilers, and even build one yourself!
+We consider what sorts of features we can represent in a program and how we can determine the behavior of a program.
+In CS 4550, you can learn more about parsing and compiling, and even build a compiler yourself!

 I hope that you are beginning to see why I say that CS 3540 is a pivotal point in your CS education.
 It is the lynchpin of all that we do as computer scientists.
 Without a firm understanding of how programming languages work, you cannot grow much more as a computer scientist.
 This course can help you understand how individual languages work, but also what kinds of languages there are (and can be), what is involved in designing and interpreting a language, how paradigms evolve, and so on.